Children in need of assistance now

 Grisha Yakunin

-Since his birth, Grisha was getting sick very frequently but the doctors couldn’t figure out what the problem was.
+Since his birth, Grisha was getting sick very frequently but the doctors couldn't figure out what the problem was.
 They prescribed antibiotics for the lung infections and enzymes for the digestive problems.
-For the six years that Grisha lived in the Caucasus, he and his family went through hell trying to get answers to their questions about Grisha’s poor health.
-He was finally diagnosed with a severe mixed form of cystic fibrosis when the family returned to St Petersburg in 2002.
-Unfortunately, due to the late diagnosis and lack of proper treatment for the crucial first years of his life, Grisha’s lung function has been severely compromised.
+For the six years that Grisha lived in the Caucasus, he and his family went through nightmare trying to get answers to their questions about Grisha's poor health.
+He was finally diagnosed with a severe mixed form of cystic fibrosis when the family returned to St.Petersburg in 2002.
+Unfortunately, due to the late diagnosis and lack of proper treatment for the crucial first years of his life, Grisha's lung function has been severely compromised.

+In the last several years Grisha's condition has been deteriorating.
 Grisha constantly needs antibiotics to keep lung infections at bay.
-When he is hospitalized, he gets them at no cost but when he is at home, only inexpensive antibiotics that the bacteria in his lungs are resistant to are available for free.
-He needs tobramycin, which is very difficult to get, colistin, which is currently not available in Russia, or zyvox which costs close to $1,400 for a two week course.
-As those are not available, Grisha has to make do with inhaled fluomycin, which only costs $3.50 per dose.
+When he is hospitalized, he gets them at no cost but when he is at home, only inexpensive antibiotics that the bacteria in his lungs are resistant to are available through federal insurance.
+Grisha needs Tobramycin, which is very difficult to get, Colistin, which is currently not available in Russia, or Zyvox which costs 60 thousand rubles (2 thousand dollars) for a two week course and not covered by federal insurance.
 As his digestive system is also severely affected by cystic fibrosis, Grisha constantly needs specialized high-calorie food supplements.
 When his condition worsens he often becomes very week and needs a feeding tube.
-Lately, he has lost a lot of weight and during his last hospital stays he needed a feeding tube round the clock to help him maintain weight.
-Right now, his weight is 77 lb and his height is 5’ 2’’.

 News

 August 20, 2011.
 We would like to thank everyone who helped raise money for a portable oxygen concentrator for Grisha Yakunin.
 Our volunteer Svetlana Kolesnik and her friend Stas delivered it to Grisha this past June.
-The device will increase Grisha’s quality of life tremendously: he will now be able to go outside, enjoys many of his favorite activities such as bowling, and even go for a short vacation with his parents this summer.
+The device will increase Grisha'’s quality of life tremendously: he will now be able to go outside, enjoys many of his favourite activities such as bowling, and even go for a short vacation with his parents this summer.

 Svetlana had a chance to spend some time with Grisha and his family.
 Here’s what she writes: “The concentrator arrived shortly before my family was to leave for this trip.
 It is quite small in size.
 It fits into a carry-on but it was to make a big difference in Grisha's life.
-My friend and classmate, Stas, and I were able to deliver the concentrator a week after my arrival.
+My friend nd classmate, Stas, and I were able to deliver the concentrator a week after my arrival.
 Stas is also a strong supporter of many of my charity projects.
-He is also my tireless driver, as I don't have a car in Saint Petersburg which limits somewhat my traveling.
+He is also my tireless driver, as I don't have a car in Saint Petersburg which limits somewhat my travelling.
 I met Grisha, his mom Liudmila and his dad Mikhail.
 They are very modest and friendly people, and it was a pleasure to spend an hour in their home drinking tea with wild strawberry - what a treat for me!

 Grisha preferred his pictures to be taken from the side so this is how we all looked on that day.
 I also took a picture of Grisha's creations.
 He is very patient and enjoys making them.